Prophet Inequalities over Time: Upper Bound on the Prophet Inequality over Time

-We restate \cref{lem:lowersmallk} and provide a proof by induction. \lowersmallk* \begin{proof} As $k \leq k^\prime$, we know the exact behavior of an optimal online algorithm.
+\begin{proof} As $k \leq k^\prime$, we know the exact behavior of an optimal online algorithm.
 A random variable with value 0 will be selected for a single step and a random variable with strictly positive value will be selected for all remaining steps.
 We prove the claimed formula by an induction over $k$.\\

 For the base case, let $k=1$.
 We observe